 Morphology Training Videos

 This page includes training videos from the archives of training provided by the Tennessee Center for Dyslexia.
-These video focus on the morphological structure of the language and in some instances the history of the language.
+These videos focus on the morphological structure of the language and in some instances the history of the language.
 We hope that these videos help you in your study of these topics.

 The History and Structure of English Words